General Terms & Conditions (GTC)

 (5) The information contained in the order confirmation together with any enclosures shall be conclusive for the determination of performance.

 (6) For the execution of the contract, the legal regulations valid at the time of the order confirmation shall apply.
-Delivery of the goods in accordance with the commercial terms of the Incoterms in the currently valid version requires a written agreement.
+Delivery of the goods in accordance with the commercial terms of the Incoterms in the currently valid version requires an agreement.
 In the event of an agreement, the regulations contained therein shall take precedence insofar as they conflict with these General Terms and Conditions.

 4. Delivery and Transfer of Risk